wo3kie/cxxDojo/README.md

 **gsl/page_rank.cpp**
 Implement the Page Rank algorithm using eigenvalues and eigenvectors.

-**differentiation.cpp**
-Implement functions to calcutate a differentiate of a function.

 **fdm.cpp**
 Implement a program demonstrating a Finite Difference Method to calculate differential equation.